DETAILED ACTION

 Regarding claim 1, Chon discloses a vehicle high-voltage charging system using a motor driving system, the charging system (fig. 1) comprising:

-a power distribution unit including: a first relay (R3, fig. 1) having one end connected to a charging power input terminal and an opposite end (one end of the R3 is connected to the negative terminal of the power supply and the opposite end, fig. 1); and
+a power distribution unit including: a first relay (R3, fig. 1) having one end connected to a charging power input terminal and an opposite end (one end of the R3 is connected to the negative terminal of the power supply and the opposite end, fig. 1; R3 that forms an electrical connection of the external electric vehicle supply equipment 20 and the vehicle system 10, paragraph [0054]); and

-an integrated drive module separate from and external to the power distribution unit (see the annotated fig. 1),
+an integrated drive module separates from and external to the power distribution unit (see the annotated fig. 1),

 PNG